wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/investigate.md

     `Connect-ExchangeOnline -UserPrincipalName <UPN> -ShowProgress $true`

 ## Identify throttled mailboxes
 Check if the mailbox was throttled during the time it may have been compromised.
 If it has been throttled, some mailbox auditing records have likely not been logged.
-In the case where any audit records have "IsThrottled" as "True," you should assume that for a 24-hour period after that record was generated, access to the mailbox was not audited and all mail data has been compromised.
-No results means the mailbox was not throttled during the period you are investigating.
+In the case where any audit records have "IsThrottled" as "True," you should assume that for a 24-hour period after that record was generated, access to the mailbox was not audited, and all mail data has been compromised.
+No results mean the mailbox was not throttled during the period you are investigating.
 To search for *MailItemsAccessed* records where the mailbox was throttled, run the following PowerShell command substituting the values for EndDate, StartDate, and UserIds with what is appropriate for time period and user accounts you are investigating.

 `Search-UnifiedAuditLog -StartDate 05/13/2020 -EndDate 05/14/2020 -UserIds meganb -Operations MailItemsAccessed -ResultSize 1000 | Where {$_.AuditData -like '*"IsThrottled","Value":"True"*'} | FL`